andrewqian2001/phase2/phase2/frontendTodo.md

   - ~~'Clear all notifications' button~~

 SearchPanel:
-  - Finalize trader search scroll pane items + trader details   button (can only be done after backend is done)
+  - ~~Finalize trader search scroll pane items + trader details   button (can only be done after backend is done)  ~~
-  - Finalize tradable item search scroll pane items (can only   be done after backend is done)
+  - ~~Finalize tradable item search scroll pane items (can only   be done after backend is done)  ~~
   - ~~Change details button to 'Add to wishlist' in tradable   item search~~
+  - Finish AddToWishlist Button

 **TODO: adminPanel**